objectiveSquid/C3/README.md

 I started a new project because the old project gave me lung cancer from breathing in all of the shit code.

 ## Todo
-  - Add Linux compatability to 'shell' and 'popup' commands
+  - Add Linux compatability to 'shell' command

 ## Commands
 ### Double commands (client and server side)